Karl Heinz Bennemann: Bennemann's impact and legacy through trainees

 Bennemann has always been interested in current physics problems.
-By offering problems in the frontiers of knowledge to graduate students, as well as Posdoctoral fellows and consolidated collaborators, his group could achieve important contributions in condensed matter physics and nanoscience.
+By offering problems in the frontiers of knowledge to graduate students, as well as Postdoctoral fellows and consolidated collaborators, his group could achieve important contributions in condensed matter physics and nanoscience.

-The intense intellectual activity leaded several of his trainees to follow carriers in the academia.
+The intense intellectual activity led several of his trainees to follow carriers in the academia.
 Contributions through the doctoral theses of his graduate students, who are now faculty personnel, include: Karol Penson, now at the Sorbonne University in Paris, France, studied the spin-Peierls transition for one-dimensional classical and quantum chains.
-José Luis Morán-López, now at the Institute for Scientific and Technological Research in San Luis Potosi, Mexico, contributed to the understanding of the electronic structure and properties of binary alloys and developed a theory for magnetism of transition metals.
-David Tománek, now retired at Michigan State University, USA, was involved in the development of a theory for the structural and electronic properties of surfaces, including reconstruction and photoemission spectra.
-Sugata Mukherjee, who was at the Bose National Centre for Basic Science in Kalkata, India, until he passed away in 2020, performed theoretical studies of the atomic structure at the surface of transition metals and alloys.
+José Luis Morán-López, now at the Institute for Scientific and Technological Research in San Luis Potosí, Mexico, contributed to the understanding of the electronic structure and properties of binary alloys and developed a theory for magnetism of transition metals.
+David Tománek, now retired at Michigan State University, United States, was involved in the development of a theory for the structural and electronic properties of surfaces, including reconstruction and photoemission spectra.
+Sugata Mukherjee, who was at the Bose National Centre for Basic Science in Kolkata, India, until he died in 2020, performed theoretical studies of the atomic structure at the surface of transition metals and alloys.
 Peter Jensen, now retired from the Kläre-Bloch-Schule Berlin, Germany, worked out spin-1 Ising models with competing interactions.
 Gustavo Pastor, Universität Kassel, Germany, studied the electronic properties of metal clusters.
 Martín García, also at Universität Kassel, studied the bond character in divalent metal clusters.
-Joerg Smalian, at the Karlsruhe Institute of Technology, Germany, studied strongly correlated high-temperature superconductors.
+Joerg Schmalian, at the Karlsruhe Institute of Technology, Germany, studied strongly correlated high-temperature superconductors.
 Gunnar Baumgärtel, who is patent attorney and senior partner at Maikowski-Ninnemann, Berlin, Germany, worked on the role of magnetic excitations in High Tc superconductors.
 Finally, Harald Jeschke, now at Okayama University, Japan, made contributions to the understanding of optically created non-equilibrium in covalent solids.